GFelberg/DeathChest/README.md

     deathchest.admin : Access to the DeathChest command, Admin Help Page and to Reload the Plugin

 ### PlaceHolders:
+    The plugin has some placeholders.
+It doesnt needs to have any plugin dependency.

     %x% : Gets the specified 'X' location
     %y% : Gets the specified 'Y' location
     %z% : Gets the specified 'Z' location